 - Transcripts from your previous academic institution(s)

 - Note: Undergraduate and Graduate applicants must submit official copies of all academic records from the secondary (and post-secondary, if applicable) school.
-This is required if you are from a country where English is not the official language of instruction. official transcripts must be sent directly to an International Credential Evaluator for evaluation purposes.
-Shippensburg University accepts credentials that are evaluated by World Education Services (WES - www.wes.org), Educational Credential Evaluators (ECE - www.ece.org), or a NACES (The National Association of Credential Evaluating Services) recognized evaluating entity.
-Examples of these entities can be found by visiting the NACES web link.
+This is required if you are from a country where English is not the official language of instruction.
+Official transcripts must be sent directly to an International Credential Evaluator for evaluation purposes.
+Shippensburg University accepts credentials that are evaluated by World Education Services (WES - wes.org), Educational Credential Evaluators (ECE - ece.org), or a NACES (National Association of Credential Evaluating Services) recognized evaluating entity.

 - Documentation of financial support for one full academic year including: